 Although no credit card allows you to pay for your mortgage payment directly, Wells Fargo gives mortgage borrowers a way to save money on their mortgage payment.

-If you hold one of the following Wells Fargo cards — the Wells Fargo Cash Wise Visa® Card, Wells Fargo® Visa Signature® Credit Card, Wells Fargo Rewards Visa® Credit Card, Wells Fargo Platinum Visa® Card and Wells Fargo Propel American Express® Card — the cash back you earn can go toward your Wells Fargo mortgage.
+If you hold one of the following Wells Fargo cards — the Wells Fargo Cash Wise Visa® card, Wells Fargo Visa Signature® Card, Wells Fargo Rewards Visa® Credit Card or the Wells Fargo Platinum card* — the cash back you earn can go toward your Wells Fargo mortgage.

 The points you earn on your Wells Fargo cards can be redeemed in its Go Far™ Rewards website.
 One of the options is to set up and auto-redeem to pay down your Wells Fargo mortgage.